postmannen/steward/README.md

 ## TODO

-### Make the actual output errors of CMD's executed be put in the error message

 ### Fix bug when new flags are added to an existing config and the value is always set to 0 and not it's default

 Add a set flag to the configuration so we can know if a value have been set or is a default value.
 We can then loop over the whole struct to check if new fields have been added and give it the appropriate default value.